-In elaboration of Article 20 subsection g the following applies:
+In elaboration of Article 21 subsection g the following applies:

-- b.
+- a.
+It is compulsory for students to attend scheduled course meetings with the following teaching methods: Practical (P), Fieldwork (F), Excursions (EO, EM), Groupwork (G), unless otherwise indicated in Study Handbook. - b.
 For all other teaching methods, any compulsory attendance is specified in the Study Handbook. - c.
 In the case of distance learning (online), compulsory active participation may be described in the Study Handbook.

-Article 23 Commitment to safety regulations and infection prevention
+Article 24 Commitment to safety regulations and infection prevention